 - Winding up petitions

-HMRC is responsible for all taxes and duties and there is no particular difference in the methods used for collecting taxes whichever type of tax it is.
+HMRC is responsible for all taxes and duties and there is no particular difference in the methods used for collecting taxes, whichever type of tax it is.
 VAT and PAYE are perhaps pursued more readily as they do make up the largest types of tax that a company pays.
-VAT in particular as they company in question has in effect collected the tax from its customers and should pass it on to HMRC.
+VAT in particular as the company in question has in effect collected the tax from its customers and should pass it on to HMRC.

-The steps that are taken by HMRC
+The steps that are taken by HMRC - HMRC debt collection process

 - 1st Locate (trading as LCS)